-NeoOffice is a complete office suite for Mac OS X. With NeoOffice users can create and edit text documents, spreadsheets, and presentations.
-NeoOffice can open OpenOffice documents and most Microsoft Word, Excel, and PowerPoint documents.
+NeoOffice is a complete office suite for Mac OS X. With NeoOffice, users can create and edit text documents, spreadsheets, and presentations.
+NeoOffice can open OpenOffice documents.
+NeoOffice can also open most Microsoft Word, Excel, and PowerPoint documents.

-NeoOffice is based on the OpenOffice office productivity software.
-Since 2003, the NeoOffice engineers - Patrick Luby and Ed Peterlin - have taken the OpenOffice code and have continually added improvements to NeoOffice that users will not find in OpenOffice such as:
+Since then, the NeoOffice engineers - Patrick Luby and Ed Peterlin - have continually added improvements to NeoOffice that users will not find in OpenOffice such as:

 - Open Calc or Impress instead of Writer at launch